Area Controller (AO7) State Emergency Services - Gladstone

 - Undertake and support SES operational duties during emergencies and disasters as necessary which may involve intra and interstate deployments including travel to rural and remote communities, at short notice and out of business hours.

 To determine your suitability for the role, you will be assessed on the following Leadership Competencies for Queensland behavioural profiles that link to the “key accountabilities” for this role:

 Leadership Competency Stream – Program Leader (leading teams and/or projects)

 Once you join us we will want you to exemplify the QFES shared values of:

 Want more information?

-Please contact Andrew Wyatt, Regional Manager on phone 0418792026 or email [email protected]
+Please contact Andrew Wyatt, Regional Director on phone 0418 792 026 or email firstname.lastname@example.org.

 You can also visit our website to find out more about our organisation.

 How to apply